Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Ability Score Increase**

-    You increase one ability score of your choice by 1, to a maximum of 20.
+    You increase one Ability Score of your choice by 1, to a maximum of 20.

 - **Studied**

-    You gain :material-lightbulb-on: Proficiency in one skill of your choice.
+    You gain :trait-prof: Proficiency in one skill of your choice.

 - **Expert**